PW-2024/AulasP2/README.md

 ---

-# Project Name
+# MCTW - Projeto web

-Welcome to the Project Name documentation project!
+Welcome to our open source documentation project for the MCTW - Projeto web!
 This project uses [MkDocs](https://www.mkdocs.org/), a fast, simple, and downright gorgeous static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.
+Feel free to contribute to our documentation by submitting a pull request!

 ## Getting Started